Mindspace-Fontys/mindspace-fontys.github.io/docs/research/distributed communication/index.md

 # Conclusion

-Choosing a communication protocol is a very important decision.
-It is important to choose a protocol that is a good fit for your project.
-In this section, we have discussed the two different protocols that we are considering for MindSpaces.
-We have also discussed why these protocols are a good fit for MindSpaces.
+Selecting a communication protocol is a critical decision that requires careful consideration of the project's specific requirements.
+In this section, we have discussed two possible protocols that were evaluated for MindSpaces, along with their respective advantages.

-GraphQL and REST are both good options for MindSpaces.
-However, we have decided to go with REST because it is a more mature protocol and it is easier to implement.
-GraphQL is a good option for MindSpaces because it is more flexible and it has a built-in schema validation.
-However, we have decided to go with REST because it is a more mature protocol and it is easier to implement due to having more in-house knowledge.
+Both GraphQL and REST were deemed suitable options for MindSpaces.
+However, after careful evaluation, it was determined that REST would be the optimal choice due to its greater maturity and ease of implementation.
+While GraphQL offers greater flexibility and built-in schema validation, REST was selected based on its more established track record and the in-house knowledge available for its implementation.

+The decision-making process for selecting a communication protocol should be guided by a thorough analysis of the project's needs, considering all relevant factors, and assessing the available options.
+The ultimate goal is to select a protocol that aligns with the project's specific needs and goals, and can be effectively implemented with the available resources.